geeberish/mucapstone/README.md

   - Sets up and enables a systemd service (`btlogin`) to provide Getty-authenticated terminal logins over Bluetooth.
   - Requires elevated privileges (`sudo`).
 - **Known Issue:**
   - Similar to the client, "AT" commands may appear at the login prompt due to modem emulation.
-Wait for these before logging in.[3]
+Wait for these before logging in.
+[RESOLVED]

 ---